nsider4/InventoryManager/README.md

 ```

-Retrieving the ItemData with a certain name (this is the only method to find the data based on ItemMeta, you can also do this yourself by looping through itemDataList and checking for a different thing like "Amount")
+Retrieving the ItemData with a certain name (this is the only method to find the data based on ItemMeta included in API, you can do this yourself by looping through itemDataList and checking for a different thing like "Amount".
+See InventoryBuilder.java)
 ```Java
 Optional<ItemData> itemData = builder.getItemDataWithName("Item"); //Trying to get the ItemData with name "Item"